victoria-tuck/multi-robot-task-allocation-stack/README.md

+## Hardware requirements
+- NVIDIA discrete GPU (for gazbeo)
+- Diplay should use NVIDA and not integrated graphics
+- Docker installed (docker and nvidia-docker)

 This documentation is for `ozgur` branch of `hsr` repository and of this repository.
 The video accompanying this documentation can be found at https://drive.google.com/file/d/144wxIIqVRloF_41ngfn34iR-X_7aCdBs/view?usp=drive_link